How to Apply as an ALT in Japan

 When’s the best time to apply to be an ALT?
 Interac accepts applications from outside Japan all year round.

-However, in general, Interac annually recruits from outside Japan during two seasons: spring and fall.
+In general, Interac annually recruits from outside Japan during two seasons: spring and fall.
 These seasons coincide with the Japanese school year, which begins in April, and the end of the extended summer vacation which ends in late August.

 Want to get a better idea of the Japanese year?
 Read our blog about national and public holidays in Japan.